CedricDriesen92/PythonTests/README.md

-Simple .ttl visualizer, static works better than interactive for now.
+- Simple .ttl visualizer, static works better than interactive for now.
+- IFC to A* pathfinder, currently only IFC to 3D raster, rest WIP